BAD ADVICE #4 GET A SECOND OPINION

 Workout mavens beware... here comes a personal story about pushing yourself too hard on a juice cleanse.

 The first juice cleanse I ever did was earlier in 2013, which was motivated by the fact that I was going to be making and selling them so figured I should probably know my product before I speak about how great it is ;) I wanted results.
-So, in addition to the 3 day juice cleanse, I thought I would give myself a "healthy" push and do hot yoga twice during the 3 day juice cleanse.
+So, in addition to the 3-day juice cleanse, I thought I would give myself a "healthy" push and do hot yoga twice during the 3-day juice cleanse.
 The first hot yoga class was on day 1, which I was fine with.
 Day 2 I ran a mile, lifted a little, and stretched.

-On day 3 I took another hot yoga class, and almost passed out, literally.
-I had been feeling extremely hungry that day to begin with (which I know now is a common symptom on day 3 that can be relieved by eating raw fruit and drinking lots of water throughout the cleanse) but I pushed through.
+On day 3 I took another hot yoga class and almost passed out, literally.
+I had been feeling extremely hungry that day, to begin with (which I know now is a common symptom on day 3 that can be relieved by eating raw fruit and drinking lots of water throughout the cleanse) but I pushed through.
 Big mistake!
 I couldn't make it through all 26 poses and ended up laying down for the last 20 minutes trying to catch my breath.
-At the end I sat up and almost passed out.
+At the end, I sat up and almost passed out.
 Then I tried standing up and SERIOUSLY almost passed out.
 I had to sit down, slowly breathing, and drinking water for about 10 minutes until I could regain enough composure to get myself out of there without fainting and freaking everyone out.

-During a juice cleanse you are consuming quite a bit less calories than normal so you need to take it easy on your body.
+During a juice cleanse you are consuming quite a bit fewer calories than normal so you need to take it easy on your body.
 It is common to think you can push yourself the way you normally do, but you need to give yourself a break when on a juice cleanse.

-While we don't recommend you glue yourself to your couch, we do advise that you do a low intensity form of physical activity.
+While we don't recommend you glue yourself to your couch, we do advise that you do a low-intensity form of physical activity.
 Walking, yoga (not hot!), swimming, and Pilates are all good forms of light workouts.